 Up until my children were in the 5th and 7th grade I had no issues with this school and actually promoted it to others looking for a good education for their children.
 Now I am completely miffed.
 Students do homework review sheets and when they get the answer wrong the teachers never go over the worksheets to explain the RIGHT answers!
 How are they supposed to learn that way?
 It is also WAY too big and they just received a grant that they are refusing to use to build a new building.
 I do not understand that!
 Oh and don't get me started on the school fees...
 Just ONE example in high school you have to pay $3.00 a tri-mester for the guidance counselor!
 Don't they get paid by Mason Schools??????
 I just did some research and there are some schools in Ross and Scioto County's who provide school lunches for free to ALL of their students.
 You would think as much as we pay in property taxes that Mason could do that too!
 I'm also considering private schools for my kids when they reach high school age unless the school makes some drastic changes!!!!!!

 Mason Intermediate Elementary School is a public middle school in Mason.
-The principal of Mason Intermediate Elementary School is Gregory M. Sears and can be contacted at email@example.com.
-2,750 children attend Mason Intermediate Elementary School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-4% of the 2,750 students here are classified as "economically disadvantaged", and 8% get reduced lunch prices.
-The student to teacher ratio at Mason Intermediate Elementary School is 20:1.
+The principal of Mason Intermediate Elementary School is Gregory M. Sears and can be contacted at firstname.lastname@example.org.
+2,750 students attend Mason Intermediate Elementary School and are mostly White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+4% of the 2,750 students here are classified as "economically disadvantaged", and 8% have subsidized lunches.
+The ratio of students to teachers at Mason Intermediate Elementary School is 20:1.
 Mason Middle School is one of the nearest middle schools.

 - Ceramics sculpture